hfoffani/ds-capstone-survival-guide/README.md

 - Keep your development environment as close as it is possible to the target platform.
 At this point shinyapps.io is using [Ubuntu 12.04](https://wiki.ubuntu.com/PrecisePangolin) with `en_US.UTF-8` locale.
 You can create similar environment using tools like [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [VirtualBox](http://virtualbox.org/).
 - Create a reproducible R environment ([Packrat](https://rstudio.github.io/packrat/) is your friend) for your project.
 Dealing with broken dependencies is a painful and time-consuming process.
 - If you execute memory/CPU intensive task try to avoid RStudio.
+- As soon as possible build a Shiny test app and R-pres slides and publish them.
+- Version-control your project by using a private repository (public ones are a no-no in the Capstone).
+They are very useful when you find that the new approach you try is como to a dead end.
+- Test a lot.
+Test with different browsers and OS.
+Your app will be in the wild so test it with any input you can imagine.

 ## Use of Unix command-line tools
 - Most operations involving identifying 'unique' words or n-grams, and counting them, can take hours in R and just a few seconds/minuts using Unix/Linux pipes.